dougbel/clearance_vectors_calculator/README.md

-# detiny_vectors_calculator
+# Clearance vectors calculator

-Test the vector generator to measure the free space in an interaction
+Train, visualize and configure to test on environments, the interaction between entities.